Dereham: Early history

-Napoleonic Conflict
+Napoleonic conflict

 In the late 1700s, Dereham church's bell tower was used as a prison for French prisoners of war being transferred from Great Yarmouth to Norman Cross under the charge of the East Norfolk Militia.
 On 6 October 1799, a French officer, Jean de Narde, managed to escape from the tower and, being unable to escape from the church yard due to guards being present, hid in a tree.
 The Frenchman was spotted and shot when he refused to come down and surrender.
 Jean is buried in the churchyard and his grave is marked by a memorial stone erected in 1858, which includes the following statement: "Once our foes but now our allies and brethren."

-This story is told in the documentary, "The shooting of Jean DeNarde".
+This story is told in the documentary, The Shooting of Jean DeNarde.
 Jean de Narde's link with Dereham is commemorated by a road named for him just off the B1146 as one approaches the town from the north.

 One of the windmills built during this era, the Grade II Listed East Dereham Windmill (built in 1836) was known as the Norwich Road Mill or Fendick's Mill; it was constructed by James Hardy for Michael Hardy who owned a smock mill at Bittering.
 The windmill continued to use wind power until 1922 when it was converted to use engine power.
 The facility closed in 1937.
 It was restored and reopened as an exhibition centre in 2013.

 Dereham Rifle Volunteer Corps

-In June 1859, a public meeting was held ar the Corn Hall for the formation of a Dereham Rifle Volunteer Corps.
+In June 1859, a public meeting was held at the Corn Exchange for the formation of a Dereham Rifle Volunteer Corps.
 The Reverend Armstrong made a short speech urging people to join; around thirty men did, the eldest was an elderly fat banker of 70 years and the youngest a seventeen-year-old.
 They were kitted out in a grey uniform.
 The Corps met regularly for drill and exercise.
 When the Prince and Princess of Wales, and the Queen of Denmark arrived at the town's railway station, the Dereham Rifles attended to form a guard of honour.

 William Earle G. Lytton Bulwer, formerly a lieutenant and captain in the Scots Fusilier Guards, was commanding the Dereham Corps in 1861.
-In June 1867, the Corps, recorded as the 15th Corps, attended a volunteer encampment at Hunstanton.
-The unit was, at that time, still under the command of Captain Bulwer and formed the tenth tent line.
-Dereham was the headquarters of 5th, 6th, 11th, 12th, 15th, 16th, 17th, 19th, 23rd and 24th Corps.
-The Right Hon.
+Dereham became the headquarters of 1st Administrative Battalion, Norfolk Rifle Volunteers in 1866.
+The Quebec Street drill hall opened that year, and the Right Hon.
 Lord Suffield was appointed Honorary Colonel on 18 May 1866.
-The Quebec Street drill hall opened in 1866.